chhuang-one/sqxclib/doc/Sqxc.md

 sqxc_send() can send data(arguments) between Sqxc elements and change data flow (Sqxc::dest) at runtime.

 **Data flow 1:** sqxc_send() send from SQL result (column has JSON data) to C value
-If SqxcValue can't match current data type, it will forward data to SqxcJsoncParser.
+If SqxcValue can't match current data type, it will forward data to SqxcJsonParser.

-	input ─>          ┌─> SqxcJsoncParser ─┐
+	input ─>          ┌─> SqxcJsonParser ──┐
 	sqdb_exec()     ──┴────────────────────┴──> SqxcValue ───> SqType::parse()

 **Data flow 2:** sqxc_send() send from C value to SQL (column has JSON data)
-If [SqxcSql](SqxcSql.md) doesn't support current data type, it will forward data to SqxcJsoncWriter.
+If [SqxcSql](SqxcSql.md) doesn't support current data type, it will forward data to SqxcJsonWriter.

-	output ─>         ┌─> SqxcJsoncWriter ─┐
+	output ─>         ┌─> SqxcJsonWriter ──┐
 	SqType::write() ──┴────────────────────┴──> SqxcSql   ───> sqdb_exec()

 sqxc_send() is called by data source side.
 It send data(arguments) to Sqxc element and try to match type in Sqxc chain.